-Scope reduction often implies work and cost reduction.
+Scope reduction often leads to work and cost reduction

 WEBINAR: Reduce your PCI Scope

 So, you want to reduce your PCI scope?
 Perhaps you’re looking to reduce workload.
-Or maybe you’re just ready for your PCI costs to decrease.
-Let me take you through the process of reducing your PCI DSS scope and highlights guidance from the PCI council as well as the factors you need to consider.
+Or maybe you need to reduce your compliance-related costs.
+This post will take you through the process of reducing your PCI DSS scope and highlights guidance from the PCI council as well as the factors you need to consider.

 What is PCI scope?